Skip to main content

 Complete the chemistry placement exam

 The first quarter of general chemistry (CHEM 142) is required for all engineering majors.
-If you aren’t bringing in any college credit for chemistry, you will need to take the chemistry placement exam in order to know which chemistry class to register for in the autumn.
+If you aren’t bringing in any college credit for chemistry, you are required to take the chemistry placement exam to be able to register for a chemistry class for autumn.

 The placement exam is free and available online.
 Make sure to complete it at least a week before your A&O date so that your score is added to your record before registration.